 Workplace Control recommendations, including engineering, workplace, administrative controls, and personal protective equipment are covered in OSHA’s Technical Manual on Advanced Composites or Advanced Polymer Matrix Composites, which covers a wide variety of epoxy resin systems.

 Because these resin systems vary from product to product, it is imperative to check the included Material Safety Data Sheet (MSDS) for detailed safety information.
 [We also recommend contacting a Certified Industrial Hygienist when selecting proper safety engineering controls]

-“Isolation (e.g., isolated storage, separate process areas, enclosures, closed systems) and local exhaust ventilation are the primary engineering controls found in advanced composite processes.”
+According to OSHA: “Isolation (e.g., isolated storage, separate process areas, enclosures, closed systems) and local exhaust ventilation are the primary engineering control found in advanced composite processes.”